|Huluga skull and tools

 Photographer and co-proprietor

-POSTSCRIPT: Copies of this email were also sent on June 18, 2008 to to the Norfolk Sister City Association, the Norfolk City Council and Pilot Online.
+POSTSCRIPT: Copies of this email were sent on June 18, 2008 to to the Norfolk Sister City Association, the Norfolk City Council and Pilot Online.
 On June 27, 2008, mayor Fraim's office sent a reply:

 "Dear Mr. Elizaga: On behalf of Mayor Fraim, thank you for your email regarding the twinning of Cagayan de Oro and the City of Norfolk, Virginia.
 The historic linkage between our communities via General Douglas MacArthur and the characteristics our cities share in common cause us to look forward to enjoying a warm relationship with Cagayan de Oro and its citizens.
 Sincerely.
 Breck Daughtrey Clerk to the Council Norfolk, VA."

 On November 6, 2007 Dr. Erlinda M. Burton sent a letter to mayor Jaraula about the quarrying in Huluga.
 On May 9, 2008, a month before Jaraula and his party went to Norfolk, Atty.
 Raquel Limbaco also sent a letter to mayor Jaraula about the need to protect and preserve Huluga.
-Unlike Fraim, however, neither Jaraula or his staff have replied to these letters.
+Unlike Fraim, however, neither Jaraula nor his staff have replied to these letters.